IP-CAM/Maib-Payment-Module-for-OC-3.x/README.md

 In order to make real payments you must make at least one successful transaction in the test environment and complete the necessary steps to activate the Production Project.

-## Description
-To be able to use this plugin you must be registered on the [maibmerchants.md](https://maibmerchants.md) platform.

-Immediately after registration, you will be able to make payments in the test environment with the access data from the Test Project.

-In order to make real payments you must make at least one successful transaction in the test environment and complete the necessary steps to activate the Production Project.

 ### Steps to activate the Production Project
 1. Completed Profile
 2. Validated Profile